1977 NFL season: Division races

 Tampa Bay and Seattle continued as "swing" teams that did not participate in regular conference play.
 Every other NFL team played a home-and-away series against the other members in its division, two or three interconference games, and the remainder of their 14-game schedule against other conference teams.
 Tampa Bay switched to the NFC and played the other 13 members of the conference, while Seattle did the same in the AFC.
 The teams met in Week Five, with Seattle winning 30–23.

 Starting in 1970, and through 2001, except for the strike-shortened 1982 season, there were three divisions (Eastern, Central and Western) in each conference.
-This was the final season as the winners of each division, and a fourth "wild card" team based on the best non-division winner, qualified for the playoffs.
+This was the final season in which the winners of each division, and a fourth "wild card" team based on the best non-division winner, qualified for the playoffs.
 The tiebreaker rules were changed to start with head-to-head competition, followed by division records, common opponents records, and conference play.